rprador/rprador/differential_eqns/separation_variables.md

 where we combine the steady state and transient solutions together.

-### Method of Eigenvalue Expansion for Time-dependent Inhomogeneities
+### Variation of Constants for Time-dependent Inhomogeneities

 This method works similar to variation of parameters for ODEs.
 Here is a quick summary of how this method is performed: